KarelKubat/jdcal/README.md

 One can argue whether October 14th is a valid date as it is the Gregorian version of the switch-over date October 4th. `jdcal` assumes that it is.

-The output can be further trimmed by using the flag `--zone` which leaves out non-used dates:
+The output can be further trimmed by using the flag `--zone` which leaves out unused dates:

 ```sh
 # Show the timeline around 1582/10/04 for zone Spain, which switched over to